kub-berlin/kub-template/README.md

         `main-bottom` position.
 Use the default settings for that module, i.e. do not display anything other than the title.
 -   article
-    -   In the global article settings, disable showing category, author and icons.
+    -   In the global article settings, disable showing category, creation date, author and icons.